tobanw/search-match-age-estimation/computation/estimation/README.md

 Then use SQL queries to get aggregated values to avoid loading the entire dataset into memory.
 Queries apply categorizations (race, edu) on-the-fly, so no need to pre-clean the data.

-## (Deprecated) Estimation of rate parameters by OLS

-* `estimate-rates-full.R` and `estimate-rates.R`
-	* very poor accuracy due to noisy inference on divorce flows
-* Need marriage and divorce rates for each couple-type (globally)
-	* Marriage rate (directly observable): SQL queries for flows and stocks to compute rates
-	* Divorce rate (infer from non-divorce rate and death rate)
-* Weighted OLS (by stocks of couples)

 ## Estimation of model objects

+* set up data:
-* `smooth-pops.R`: query aggregated population counts in each desired metro
+	* `smooth-pops.R`: query and smooth aggregated population counts in each desired metro
+	* `smooth-flows.R`: query and smooth data moments
-	* Smooth raw population counts: non-parametric regression (local-linear)
+	* Smoothing by non-parametric regression (local-linear)
-	* Save smoothed data to csv for loading into `julia`
+	* Saves smoothed data to csv for loading into `julia`
 	* `mort-rates.R`: interpolates and saves death rates
-* `prepare-pops.jl`: convert DataFrames to multidimensional arrays (per metro)
+	* `prepare-pops.jl`: load above csv files, then convert DataFrames to multidimensional arrays (per metro) and saves as JLD files
-	* loads in populations and death rates
-* `main-estim.jl`: calls `estim-functions.jl` to
-	* compute estimates: alpha, surplus, production function
-	* average the production function estimates to get a global result

-## Estimation of rate parameters by SMM

-* moments: marriage and divorce flows by individual types (not couple pairs)
-* `smooth-flows.R`: queries and smooths data moments
-	* `prepare-pops.jl`: loads up data moments to arrays per MSA
-* `estim-functions.jl`: provides a function to compute the model moments given alpha
-* `main-estim.jl`: performs the MD estimation
+* `main-estim.jl`: runs the show, but need to set options first
-	* loads data moments, computes model moments
-	* runs an optimizer to minimize weighted (by population size) sum of squared differences
+	* loads populations from saved JLD files, or calls `prepare-pops.jl` to generate them anew
+	* estimate arrival rates and then non-parametric objects using `estim-functions.jl` and `compute-npobj.jl`
+	* can also do a parameter grid search or monte carlo estimation

 ## Largest metro areas by adult population (millions)